ErwinJr2/ErwinJr2/docs/clib/filelist.rst

 Memory Management
 ------------------------

-Dynamic memory allocation happened within C functions will be freed within the function.
+Dynamic memory allocation that happened within C functions will be freed within the function.
 Memory space for return values should be provided and managed by callers.
 And in our cases, by Python modules.